The Mystery of the Red Wool - Tracking the Elusive Brown Hairstreak

 Why We Look for Eggs, Not Wings

 Because the adults are so elusive, we’ve had to get creative.
-Almost uniquely among British butterflies, the Brown Hairstreak is much easier to find as an egg than as a flying adult.
+The Brown Hairstreak is much easier to find as an egg than as a flying adult.
 During the winter months, our dedicated teams of volunteers help search the Blackthorn scrub for tiny, pinhead-sized white eggs.

-This is where the red wool comes in, serving two purposes.
-The wool marks a found egg so we don't count it twice, ensuring our data is accurate.
-The wool also signals to our site managers and volunteers that the specific Blackthorn plant must not be trimmed or cut until at least the following autumn.
+This is where the red wool comes in, serving a key purpose.
+The wool marks where an egg has been found so we don't count them twice, ensuring our data is accurate.

 Brown hairstreak butterfly eggs on a branch at Great Wood